Dental Crowns

 Who needs Dental Crowns?
 Why needed?

 Dental crowns may be indicated in a variety of dental problems and settings to restore tooth function, strength, and aesthetics.
-Here are some frequent reasons why someone might need a dental crown.
+Here are some frequent reasons why someone might need.

 Tooth Decay, if a tooth has significant decay or cavities that cannot be properly healed with dental fillings, a crown may be prescribed to cover and protect the remaining tooth structure.

-Teeth that have been fractured, cracked or weakened as a result of trauma, accident or wear may necessitate the use of dental crowns to restore strength and prevent additional damage.
+Teeth that have been fractured, cracked or weakened as a result of trauma, accident or wear may necessitate the use to restore strength and prevent additional damage.

-Large Fillings, teeth with large fillings that take up a considerable section of the tooth structure may benefit from dental crowns to give extra support and prevent fracture.
+Large Fillings, teeth with large fillings that take up a considerable section of the tooth structure may benefit to give extra support and prevent fracture.

 Root Canal Treatment, teeth that have undergone root canal treatment often become weakened and more prone to fracture.
 Crowns are commonly placed over teeth following root canal therapy to protect and strengthen the tooth structure.